J. E. B. Stuart: Gettysburg and its aftermath

 One of the most forceful postbellum defenses of Stuart was by Colonel John S. Mosby, who had served under him during the campaign and was fiercely loyal to the late general, writing, "He made me all that I was in the war. ...
 But for his friendship I would never have been heard of."
-He wrote numerous articles for popular publications and published a book length treatise in 1908, a work that relied on his skills as a lawyer to refute categorically all of the claims laid against Stuart.
+He wrote numerous articles for popular publications and published a book-length treatise in 1908, a work in which he drew on his skills as a lawyer to categorically rebut all of the claims laid against Stuart.

-Historians remain divided on how much the defeat at Gettysburg was due to Stuart's failure to keep Lee informed.
+Historians remain divided as to the significance of Stuart's failure to keep Lee informed, and to what extent this helped contribute to the Army of Northern Virginia's defeat at Gettysburg.
 Edward G. Longacre argues that Lee deliberately gave Stuart wide discretion in his orders.
-Edwin B. Coddington refers to the "tragedy" of Stuart in the Gettysburg Campaign and judges that when Fitzhugh Lee raised the question of "whether Stuart exercised the discretion undoubtedly given to him, judiciously", the answer is no. Agreeing that Stuart's absence permitted Lee to be surprised at Gettysburg, Coddington points out that the Union commander was just as surprised.
-Eric J. Wittenberg and J. David Petruzzi have concluded that there was "plenty of blame to go around" and the fault should be divided between Stuart, the lack of specificity in Lee's orders, and Richard S. Ewell, who might have tried harder to link up with Stuart northeast of Gettysburg.
-Jeffry D. Wert acknowledges that Lee, his officers, and fighting by the Army of the Potomac bear the responsibility for the Confederate loss at Gettysburg, but states that "Stuart failed Lee and the army in the reckoning at Gettysburg. ...
+Edwin B. Coddington refers to the "tragedy" of Stuart in the Gettysburg campaign, and judges that when Fitzhugh Lee raised the question of "whether Stuart exercised the discretion undoubtedly given to him, judiciously", the answer was no. Agreeing that Stuart's absence permitted Lee to be surprised at Gettysburg, Coddington points out that the Union commander was just as surprised.
+Eric J. Wittenberg and J. David Petruzzi have concluded that there was "plenty of blame to go around", and that the responsibility should be divided between Stuart, the lack of specificity in Lee's orders, and the behaviour of Lieutenant General Ewell, who might have tried harder to link up with Stuart northeast of Gettysburg.
+Jeffry D. Wert acknowledges that Lee and his officers bear the primary responsibility for the Confederate loss at Gettysburg, whilst also recognizing the skilful and determined performance of the Army of the Potomac, but states that ultimately "Stuart failed Lee and the army in the reckoning at Gettysburg. ...
 Lee trusted him and gave him discretion, but Stuart acted injudiciously."

-Although Stuart was not rebuked or disciplined in any official way for his role in the Gettysburg campaign, it is noteworthy that his appointment to corps command on September 9, 1863, did not carry with it a promotion to lieutenant general.
-Edward Bonekemper wrote that since all other corps commanders in the Army of Northern Virginia carried this rank, Lee's decision to keep Stuart at major general rank, while at the same time promoting Stuart's subordinates Wade Hampton and Fitzhugh Lee to major generals, could be considered an implied rebuke.
-Wert wrote that there is no evidence Lee considered Stuart's performance during the Gettysburg Campaign and that it is "more likely that Lee thought the responsibilities in command of a cavalry corps did not equal those of an infantry corps."
+Although Stuart was not rebuked or disciplined in any official manner for his role in the Gettysburg campaign, it is noteworthy that his appointment to corps command on September 9, 1863, did not carry with it a promotion to lieutenant general.
+Edward Bonekemper wrote that since all other corps commanders in the Army of Northern Virginia carried this rank, Lee's decision to keep Stuart at the rank of major general, while at the same time promoting Stuart's subordinates Wade Hampton and Fitzhugh Lee to major generals, could be considered an implied rebuke.
+Wert wrote that there is no evidence Lee considered Stuart's performance during the Gettysburg campaign, and that it is "more likely that Lee thought the responsibilities in command of a cavalry corps did not equal those of an infantry corps."